Parliament of New South Wales: Composition and powers

 The governor chooses the premier, usually depending on the results of the general election, who then forms a government from members of the houses of Parliament.
-This must be someone who can command the confidence of a majority in the Legislative Assembly.
+This must be someone who can command the confidence of a majority of members in the Legislative Assembly — usually as part of a political party.
 This is usually a straightforward decision, though occasionally the governor has to make a judgment, as in August 1939 when the governor, Lord Wakehurst, handled a major political crisis brought about when the former deputy leader of the governing United Australia Party, Eric Spooner, brought down Premier Bertram Stevens in a motion of no confidence.
 Wakehurst asked the treasurer, Alexander Mair, to form a government.

-The current premier of New South Wales is Dominic Perrottet of the Liberal Party.
+The current premier of New South Wales is Chris Minns of the Labor Party.

 Government ministers (including the premier) must regularly answer questions in the chambers and there are a number of select committees that scrutinise particular issues and the workings of the government.
 There are also mechanisms that allow members of Parliament to bring to the attention of the government particular issues affecting their constituents.

 For a bill to become law, it must be passed by both the Legislative Council and the Legislative Assembly and be assented to by the governor.
-Under Section 5A of the New South Wales Constitution Act (1902), a bill appropriating revenue for the ordinary annual services of the government can be presented to the governor for assent even if the upper house has not agreed to it.
+Under Section 5A of the Constitution Act 1902, a bill appropriating revenue for the ordinary annual services of the government can be presented to the governor for assent even if the upper house has not agreed to it.

-State Opening and traditions
+State opening and traditions

-The State Opening of Parliament is an annual event that marks the commencement of a session of the Parliament of New South Wales.
+The state opening of Parliament is an annual event that marks the commencement of a session of the Parliament of New South Wales.
 It is held in the Legislative Council Chamber, usually in November or December, or in a general election year, when the new Parliament first assembles.
 It is an occasion for much pomp and ceremony, usually with a guard of honour and with dignitaries of the state attending.
 The New South Wales Parliament maintains many of the traditions of the original Parliament of the United Kingdom, from which the New South Wales Parliament was founded.

-The governor, or occasionally the monarch, reads a prepared speech, known as the Speech from the Throne, outlining the government's agenda for the coming year.
+The Governor, or occasionally the Monarch, reads a prepared speech, known as the Speech from the Throne, outlining the government's agenda for the coming year.
 The speech is not written by the governor, but rather by the Cabinet, and reflects the legislative agenda for which they seek the agreement of both houses of Parliament.

-Queen Elizabeth II has opened the New South Wales Parliament on two occasions, on 4 February 1954, as part of her first visit to Australia, which was also the first occasion in which a monarch of Australia had opened a session of any Australian parliament.
+Queen Elizabeth II opened the New South Wales Parliament on two occasions, on 4 February 1954, as part of her first visit to Australia, which was also the first occasion in which a Monarch of Australia had opened a session of any Australian parliament.
 The other occasion was on 20 February 1992, during her visit to Sydney to celebrate the sesquicentenary of the incorporation of the City of Sydney, on which occasion she stated:

+Longest-serving members

+Directly-elected members who served over 30 years:

+Members of the non-directly-elected Legislative Councils who served over 30 years: